RLBot/gui-installer/README.md

 + Registers RLBotGUIX with Window's list of programs.
 + Puts the main exe file into the folder `%programfiles%\RLBot\RLBotGUIX` (which can be changed), as well as adding a shortcut to it onto the user's desktop.
 + It's now easier to upgrade users to newer Python versions.
 + It's now even easier to fix corrupted Python installs.
-Simple run the file `%localappdata%\RLBotGUIX\python37-uninstall` and you're done!
+Simply run the file `%localappdata%\RLBotGUIX\python37-uninstall` and you're done!

 ## Problems solved